This is most recent syllabus. Your final syllabus will be given during your first day of class

 In the seminar, you will examine theories and models on critical disability studies from an international and cross-cultural perspective.
 Through discussion of readings, sharing of experiences, group work, and focused assignments (e.g., guided journals), you will increase your understanding on how culture influences our perspectives and behaviors towards disability, as well as reflect on the several approaches underlining the integration and inclusion of people with disabilities into society.

 In this practicum, you will work with two different community partners.
-You will be placed with either VIVA Sports Association or Fontenuovo Elderly Residence Home for 4 hours weekly.
+You will be placed with VIVA Sports Association, Fontenuovo Elderly Residence Home, or Volta la Carta for 4 hours weekly.
 In addition, you will complete 4 hours weekly at the Synergistic Garden.
 The descriptions of the practicum sites and student responsibilities are below:

 VIVA Sports Association